afontcu/afontcu.dev/content/blog/harry-the-shoemaker/index.md

 — Yes, but…

 — No buts, Ron.
 Mmm… Say you work on a movie.
-The *output* is its length.
-Does it make any sense to measure its **performance** based on the total amount of minutes?
+One *output* is its length.
+Does it make any sense to evaluate a movie **performance** based on the total amount of minutes?

 — Yes, but…

 — No buts, Ron.
 You could measure, for instance, how many tickets are sold.
 Or the average review score.
 Those could be easily interpreted as **results**, and it is quite different from measuring *outputs*.

-— Oh, so you mean…
+— Yes, but…

-— No means, Ron.
-I'm 100% positive that the metrics you were working with were flawed or could be tempered easily.
+— I'm 100% positive that the metrics you were working with were flawed or could be tempered easily.
 You track Story Points, you said, right? lol.

 — Of course, I do.
 It's my way of knowing how much work we deliver, so I can track if we perform better or worse.
-Points help me establish our velocity.
+They help me establish our velocity.
 The faster, the better.

 — Ok.
 Notice that you are now measuring the play length.
 I mean, **you're measuring the output of the team**.
 Lines of code, features, wireframes, story points… team outputs.